jihoon796/aws-tutorial/README.md

 **EB**, or **Elastic Beanstalk**, is a Platform-as-a-Service (PaaS) tool that provides a platform allowing customers to develop, run, and manage web applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.

 **SSH**, or **Secure Shell**, is a UNIX-based command interface and protocol for securely getting access to a remote computer.
 It is widely used by network administrators to control Web and other kinds of servers remotely.
+This is the most common way to access an EC2 instance.

 *Please read the remainder of the tutorials (organized by file in this repository) for more details on setup for each AWS component.*